wasmerio/wasm-fuzz/testcase_minimization.md

 ### Interesting options

 - `--num-threads=threads`: Halfempty will default to using all available cores, but you can tweak this if you prefer.
-- `--zero-char=byte`: Halfempty tries to simplify files by overwriting data with null bytes. **For wasm module, it's better to use 0x01 (i.e. nop instructions)**.
+- `--zero-char=byte`: Halfempty tries to simplify files by overwriting data with null bytes. **For wasm module, it's better to use 0x01 (i.e. nop instruction)**.
 - `--monitor`: If you have the graphviz package installed, halfempty can generate graphs so you watch the progress.

 ### Script for wasmer